 - Clinical trials: The HonorHealth Research Institute works closely with pharmaceutical companies and other partners on groundbreaking new drugs and treatments.
 Through clinical trials, you can have access to the newest drugs available and help test new treatments.
 Your care team may encourage you to seek out a clinical trial as soon as you're diagnosed — clinical trials no longer are a last resort.
 Here's a listing of current clinical trials focused on breast cancer.

-- Targeted therapies: Targeted breast cancer therapies hone in on specific characteristics of cancer cells — a protein that signals cancer cells to grow quickly or abnormally or a way to block the growth of new blood vessels required by cancer cells.
+- Targeted therapies: Targeted breast cancer therapies focus on specific characteristics of cancer cells such as a protein that signals cancer cells to grow quickly or abnormally.
+Another way is to block the growth of new blood vessels required by cancer cells.
 Unlike chemotherapy, targeted therapies generally are less likely to harm normal, healthy cells.
 Some targeted therapies are antibodies that work like those produced by your immune system.

 - Hormone therapy: It can slow or stop the growth of hormone-sensitive breast cancer tumors by: